ducksrfr/mac_admin/README.md

 The scripts folder contains helpful scripts compatible with macOS High Sierra.

+* resetTCC_mic_camera
+  * Resets the camera and microphone properties in the TCC database
+  * Useful if an end user unintentionally denies access to the camera or microphone in a chat app like Skype, Slack, WebEx, or Lifesize.

 * create_admin_user: use `sysadminctl` to create an admin account that is granted a secureToken.
   * The script assumes the current logged in user is an admin with `secureToken` (like a chain-of-trust system)
   * It uses the password passthrough option `-` to avoid plaintext passwords in the script.